 Then use percentile rank as your primary metric with scaled score as support: "Your son scored in the 68th percentile for Year 4, which means he's reading at a higher level than about two-thirds of children in his year group nationally.
 On our school's Lexile scale, that puts him at 645L, which is right where we'd expect a Year 4 reader to be in February."
 This gives them both the familiar percentile framing and the concrete Lexile number.

 Avoid grade equivalents in parent communication unless specifically asked.
-If a parent pushes for "what year is he working at," you can say "He's reading at the level of a typical Year 4 student in February, which is exactly where we'd hope to see him in his Year 4 journey."
+If a parent pushes for "what year is he working at," you can say "He's reading at the level of a typical Year 4 student in February, which is exactly where we'd hope to see him in his Year 4 process."
 This reframes the grade equivalent as a national reference point, not a label.

 Always pair results with classroom context: "On Star, he's strong with inference questions and vocabulary in context, which tells us his comprehension strategies are developing nicely.
 In the classroom, I've noticed he's starting to ask questions when he's unsure of a word, which shows growth mindset.
 We're going to keep him in the 640-700L range for independent reading and gradually introduce more complex texts in guided reading."